tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/移动应用直传实践_intl.md

 ## Setting Up Temporary Key Service

-For security reasons, temporary key service needs to be set up at the server before temporary keys can be used for signatures.
-For more information, see [Temporary Key Generation and Usage Guide](https://cloud.tencent.com/document/product/436/14048).
+For security purposes, we recommend you to use temporary keys to calculate a signature.
+To create and use temporary keys, you need to set up the temporary key service on your server and an API for your application.

 >!
-During deployment, configure a permission verification mechanism additionally for your website at the server.
+For higher security, when deploying the temporary key service, add an additional layer of website authentication on the server side.

 ### Select appropriate permissions

-It is recommended to control the permission scope of temporary keys through Policy as needed based on the principle of "least privilege".
-If the server delivers a key with full read and write permissions, an attack may cause data leakage of other users.
+We recommended that you define a scope for the permission granted to temporary keys through Policy based on the principle of "least privilege".
+A key that has all permissions to read and write the data increases the risk that other users’ data could leak.
 For more information, see [Temporary Key Generation and Usage Guide](https://cloud.tencent.com/document/product/436/14048).

 ## Integrating SDK with Authorization Service

 ### Android

-After setting up the temporary key service, you need to integrate the SDK with the authorization service.
-The SDK controls the number of concurrent requests, cache the valid keys locally, and request the keys again after they expire.
-You do not need to manage the acquired keys yourself.
+After the temporary key service is set up, you integrate the SDK with the authorization service.
+Instead of you managing the temporary keys, the SDK controls the number of concurrent requests to process, cache the valid keys on your local devices, and request new keys to replace the expired ones.

 #### Authorization with standard response body